What is a tapeworm?

 The most common tapeworm infection in Australia is caused by dwarf tapeworm.
 There is also a risk in Australia of contracting a serious condition called hydatid disease from the eggs of a type of tapeworm called Echinococcus granulosus found in dog faeces (poo).
 You should see your doctor if you have any signs of tapeworm infection.

 It is also possible to be infected by other types of tapeworm overseas.

 People with tapeworm infection often have no symptoms.
 If you have symptoms, they will depend on the type of tapeworm and where it is in your body.

 - pain in the abdomen (tummy)

 If you develop a complication you may have:

-Your doctor will ask for a stool sample and perhaps a blood test to confirm that you have tapeworms and what kind.
-You’ll probably be prescribed medicine to kill the tapeworms.
-If you have complications you may need other tests, medicine and perhaps surgery.
+Your doctor will ask for a stool sample and perhaps a blood test to confirm that you have tapeworms and what kind of tapeworm you have.

 You can reduce your risk of tapeworm infection by: